 The Global Center will feature extensive natural lighting, reducing the need for and usage of artificial lighting.
 The Convention Center also provides extensive windows for natural lighting, particularly the Lakeside Avenue entrance and Lake Erie overlook from the Grand Ballroom.
 The white reflective roof on the above-ground Global Center will reduce heat gain in the facility and lessen energy usage.

-MMPI has implemented the usage of low- and no-VOC paint materials, cleaning products, and building materials in its facilities across the country and is carrying this sustainability practice into the Global Center and the Convention Center.
+Low - and no - VOC paint materials, cleaning products, and building materials are utilized whenever possible in the Global Center and the Convention Center.
 The facility features floor mats at every entrance to reduce the amount of debris carried into the building thus requiring less cleaning materials.

 District energy provider Cleveland Thermal serves as the heating and cooling energy provider for the new facility.
 District energy is an efficient and reliable way to meet the heating and cooling needs of multiple buildings in a concentrated area, and buildings that have a high peak level usage.
 It eliminates the need for on-site boilers, chillers, air conditioners and other heating and cooling devices because the thermal heat and chilled water for cooling are delivered by underground pipes from the power plant to the buildings.

 Finally, the facility and the Mall encourages and embraces the usage of alternate transportation, including the creation of 275 bike racks on the malls, efficient and nearby connections to RTA bus and rail lines, and the elimination of parking spaces.